 - Developing guidelines to ensure EDI principles and considerations are applied in the formation of internal working groups and committees.

-- Continued support for research department employees to complete training and demonstrate ongoing learning, including but not limited to:
+- Continuing support for research department employees to complete training and demonstrate ongoing learning, including but not limited to:

 - Indigenous cultural safety and trauma-informed approaches